Density-Functional Theory on Graphs: Constrained-search functionals and v -representability

 \subsection{Results on \texorpdfstring{$v$}{v}-representability}

-The $E(v)$ in the supremum of \eqref{eq:LF} is continuous in $v$ as a consequence of Rellich's theorem (Theorem~\ref{th:Rellich}), but the search space $\R^M$ is not compact, so at this point we cannot be sure that the supremum is always attained for $\rho\in\mathcal{P}_{M,N}$.
-But if we are able to show that the search space can equivalently be replaced by a compact set then any choice of $\rho$ leads to a corresponding potential $v$ and we just need to make sure that this $\rho$ also comes from a ground state of $H_0+V$ to have $v$-representability.
+$E(v)$ in the supremum of \eqref{eq:LF} is continuous in $v$ as a consequence of Rellich's theorem (Theorem~\ref{th:Rellich}) or simply because every finite concave function is continuous.
+However, the search space $\R^M$ is not compact, so at this point we cannot be sure that the supremum is always attained for $\rho\in\mathcal{P}_{M,N}$.
+However, if we are able to show that the search space can equivalently be replaced by a compact set then any choice of $\rho$ leads to a corresponding potential $v$ and we just need to make sure that this $\rho$ also comes from a ground state of $H_0+V$ to have $v$-representability.
 This is the content of the following theorem adapted from \citet{CCR1985} that guarantees $v$-representability by ensembles for all $\rho \in \mathcal{P}_{M,N}^+$, yet not for the whole $\mathcal{P}_{M,N}$.

 \begin{theorem}[ensemble $v$-representability] For all $\rho \in \mathcal{P}_{M,N}^+$ there is a $v \in \R^M$ such that the Hamiltonian $H_0+V$ has a ground-state ensemble $\Gamma \mapsto \rho$. \end{theorem}